GroupNPAI/ENMC2026AHP/README.md

 3. Controlled Disposal (A3): Final disposal as a reference alternative.

 ## Supplementary Materials
 The datasets and calculation memories provided ensure full transparency and reproducibility of the weights and rankings reported in the associated study.
-The supplementary file is organized into six sections:
+The supplementary file is organized into six sections://
-Behavior 1:
 S1.
 Scope of the AHP Application: Detailed objective and methodological steps, including the delimitation of EoL alternatives and the hierarchy structure.
 	S2.
 Pairwise Comparison Among Dimensions: Records of judgments comparing the relative importance of the Economic, Environmental-Social, and Technical-Operational dimensions.
 	S3.
 Economic Dimension Calculation Memory: Comparison of alternatives based on resale revenue, decommissioning, logistics, inspection, and processing costs.